Get monthly email updates when I add new resources to our Family Action Toolkits

 Kids are acutely aware of how small and weak they are in a society designed for adults.
 Of course they’re enchanted with the idea of controlling and defending themselves against someone larger and faster than them from a safe distance.
 Makers take advantage of this enchantment to sell books.
 And it’s gross.

 The reason I’m being picky about this is – if guns don’t kill people, and it’s just people killing people – then why are we raising our people to see violence and physical threats as the first resort for conflict resolution and getting what they want?

 Whether the guns are shooting bullets or jelly, the intent of the shooter is always the same – to threaten, kill, maim, and ultimately, to physically control another.

 Stay Curious, Stand Brave & Stay Safe

-If you need more help with this, we’ve got an article on How To Talk About Hard Topics With Kids – Building Courage & Resilience over on the Patreon feed.
+If you need more help with this, we’ve got an article on How To Talk About Hard Topics With Kids – Building Courage & Resilience over on the member feed.